vokegpu/anubis-graphics-kit/README.md

 # AGK

 Anubis Graphics Kit (AGK) is a photo-realism rendering engine made in OpenGL 4 for SDL2, the purpose of this engine is to do rendering tests and implement empirical rendering equations, techniques, concepts, & specifically the umbrella PBR.
 An official researcher article is being written together with this project to investigate a way to connect heightmaps.
-The research is not linked to any institution, perhaps I will publish here at the ends of the article project,
+The research is not linked to any institution, perhaps I will publish it here at the end of the article project,
 but VokeGpu will keep updating this engine project.

 If you are on Windows, please replace `"Unix Makefiles"` with `"MinGW Makefiles"` or `"Ninja"`, and run the command: